 - 4. When installing a new spark plug, adjust the plug's gap to the specification on the Specifications chart.
 Do not pry against the electrode, the spark plug can be damaged. - 5.
-Install the new spark plug or the cleaned spark plug into the engine. - Gasket-style: Finger-tighten until the gasket contacts the cylinder head, then tighten about 1/2-2/3 turn more. - Non-gasket-style: Finger-tighten until the plug contacts the cylinder head, then tighten about 1/16 turn more.
+Install the new spark plug or the cleaned spark plug into the engine.

+Gasket-style: Finger-tighten until the gasket contacts the cylinder head, then about 1/2-2/3 turn more.

+Non-gasket-style: Finger-tighten until the plug contacts the head, then about 1/16 turn more.

 NOTICE: Tighten the spark plug properly.
 If loose, the spark plug will cause the engine to overheat.
-If overtightened the threads in the

 If overtightened, the threads in the engine block will be damaged.